-In this people management skills Ultimate Guide we will look at the following, you can jump to sections with these links below:
+In this Ultimate Guide to People Management Skills, we will look at the following, you can jump to sections with these links below:

 If the answer is no, don’t worry.
-Our ultimate guide to people skills is here to help.
+Our Ultimate Guide to People Management Skills is here to help.

 It’s a question that foxes many people, surely they are the same thing aren’t they?
 This is your first mistake, they are not.
 The second mistake is trying to do both at the same time.

 Every day at work can be different.
 How often do you find that your daily plan and ‘to do’ list goes out of the window within an hour of arriving?
 A problem or issue appears that requires solving or mitigating, how you approach it can make a huge difference to your time and achieving your goals.

 The illustration below shows the qualities and attributes of a leader and manager;